s427/MARL/readme.md

 ## Version history

 - v.
+1.3
+  - [NEW] dark theme
+    - will be set automatically based on your OS or browser preference (default to light if no preference is detected)
+    - support to manually choose the app theme will come in a later update
+  - misc minor tweaks or fixes
+- v.
 1.2
   - [NEW] support for multiple archive files.
 Notes:
     - you can select multiple files from the open dialog;